By Marika Sboros

 Fettke was a keynote speaker at the CrossFit Health Conference in Madison, Wisconsin on August 2, 2017.
 The title of his talk: The Central Role of Nutrition in Our Health, Education, Economics, Politics, Environment and Beliefs.

 Fettke gave evidence to show that religious ideology informs and influences official dietary guidelines worldwide.
-It explains why nutrition science is the only science that many researchers don’t view through an evolutionary lens, he said.

-And where is the best place to hide propaganda?
+Where is the best place to hide propaganda?
 “In plain sight,” Fettke said.

 ‘Educating’ children …